jesusrafaelchris/SwiftUI/Week 3.md

 ## 1. Managing external state with ObservableObject

-In SwiftUI, ObservableObject is a protocol that allows an object to publish changes to its properties so that SwiftUI views can react accordingly.
-When a property inside an ObservableObject is marked with @Published, any change to that property triggers a UI update for views observing it.
+In SwiftUI, `ObservableObject` is a protocol that allows an object to publish changes to its properties so that SwiftUI views can react accordingly.
+When a property inside an `ObservableObject` is marked with `@Published`, any change to that property triggers a UI update for views observing it.

 To allow a `ViewModel` to publish its properties to a SwiftUI view, it must conform to the `ObservableObject` protocol.